datajaguar/jaguarqa/README.md

 This automation framework enables automated testing for regression, new feature testing and performance testing, etc for Jaguar database.
 More technical info regarding to jaguar database, please refer to: http://datajaguar.com/doc/JaguarUserManual.pdf

-## Instruction on Running automated test for jaguar database
+## Instruction on running the automated testing for jaguar database

+#### Motivation:
+The framework is structured to run anywhere on the one of the servers that has jaguar server installed.
+Automated test cases will check the results (successful or failure) at the end of the test under the work directory.

+Jaguar database automation enables automated test cases with minimum manual operation.

 The jaguar testing framework consists of the following components/folders: